team-earth/a2a-human-extension/README.md

   Presented in the Blue Sky Ideas Track at the AAAI Conference on Human Computation and Crowdsourcing (HCOMP 2020).
   [Conference program](https://www.humancomputation.com/2020/program.html)

-- **Kells, K. (2019, November 28).** *A Proposed Practical Problem-Solving Framework for Multi-Stakeholder Initiatives in Socio-Ecological Systems Based on a Model of the Human Cognitive Problem-Solving Process.*
+- **Kells, K. (2019, November 28).** *A Proposed Practical Problem-Solving Framework for Multi-Stakeholder Initiatives in SocioEcological Systems Based on a Model of the Human Cognitive Problem-Solving Process.*
   [arXiv:1911.13155](https://arxiv.org/abs/1911.13155)